Burn (Meek Mill song): Music video and other usage

 On September 22, 2012, Mill and Big Sean filmed the music video for "Burn" at a warehouse in Miami.
 During Big Sean's close-up shoot with a crocodile, Mill implored, "You damn near tripped over that bitch wen u walked by...good luck!!"
-The music video premiered on October 10, and was directed by Dre Films.
+The music video premiered on October 10, 2012, and was directed by Dre Films.
 It begins by showing Mill in a warehouse, with crocodiles and a ring of rising flames surrounding him.
-One of the animals is next to a bottle of Patrón and the scene shortly changes to a parking lot in the warehouse, where Big Sean joins Mill and they are accompanied by female models.
+One of the animals is next to a bottle of Patrón and the scene shortly changes to a parking lot in the warehouse, where Big Sean and female models join Mill.
 Motorcycles and exploding cars appear alongside the rappers, and at points, the models wear gas masks.
 Mill shows off his jewellery next to a crocodile and for the conclusion, he moves forward with Big Sean as a car explodes.

 On July 20, 2012, rapper Diggy Simmons released a freestyle over the instrumental of "Burn".
 In the freestyle, he mentions the original artists and calls out criticism of his first-week sales, alongside addressing how he sorted his problems with fellow rapper J. Cole.